Rear access (via College Lane), 55-57 Katoomba Street, Katoomba

 We’re thrilled to be sharing this new venture with you and the resulting produce and community connection and nourishment that will grow and evolve within this regenerative space.

-The high-vibe and overwhelming support and enthusiasm from our Co-op community and cheer squad is encouraging: members, customers, staff and volunteers (present and former) are full of praise for the Co-op finally taking this long-visioned step — and it’s all happening now!
+The high-vibe and overwhelming support and enthusiasm from our Co-op community and cheer squad is encouraging: members, customers, staff and volunteers (present and former) are full of praise for the Co-op finally taking this long-visioned step.

 Wander by to check out the site, then pop by the Co-op store and let us know what you think!
 Or register for a volunteer shift — details below.